 You Might Also Like

-If you enjoy the seitan-jackfruit combo, check out this new recipe for Vegan Buffalo Wings!
+RELATED: If you enjoy the jackfruit seitan combo, definitely try these Vegan Wings!

 Recipe Video

-Tap to play the video to see how the ribs are made.
+Tap to play the video to see how seitan ribs are made.

 Ingredients